 When oil, wood, coal, gas, or any other fuel is combusted, it creates hot combustion byproduct gases called flue gases.
 These are exhausted into the ambient air through chimneys or flue-gas stacks.

-PA Chimney Pros are a vertical structure that provides ventilation for heating systems and fireplaces.
+Chimneys are a vertical structure that provides ventilation for heating systems and fireplaces.
 Chimneys have flue sections that can be made of masonry, concrete, or stainless steel.

 When your fireplace is in use, it vents the smoke and gases from the fire through a narrow opening called a flue.
 The flue opens when you light a fire and closes as the flames and hot gases rise through it.